anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

   -  track and account for all systems, assets, subscriptions (monitoring)
   -  provide an inventory of all virtual and physical assets,

-Automated LCM uses Available Software Upgrades and Dependencies component to:
+Automated LCM uses Available Software Versions and Dependencies component to:
- -  store information about available software upgrades and dependency expectations
+ -  store information about available software versions and dependency expectations
- -  determine the recommended version of a software item (such as firmware) and dependencies on other items in the node
+ -  determine the recommended version of a software item (such as firmware) and dependencies on other items in the node to ensure compliance and maintain the system integrity
  -  determine the recommended versions of foundation software running on the cluster

 Automated LCM uses Orchestration Engine to:
  -  take the inputs from inventory, available versions, and dependencies
- -  run the non-disruptive upgrades
+ -  run the software version changes
- -  dynamically remediate dependencies during the upgrade process to optimise outcome
+ -  dynamically remediate dependencies during the change process to optimise outcome
- -  ensure that the system is consistent across its life cycle
+ -  ensure that the system is consistent across its life cycle by maintaining it in accordance with the intent templates

 Automated LCM uses Representation Model to:
  - abstract various automation technologies